DataDog/build-plugins/hooks/README.md

 `build-plugin` uses a hook architecture.

-The main plugin will gather information from the build and distribute it to its registered plugins.
+The main plugin will gather information from the build and distribute it to its registered hooks.

 ## Register a thirdparty hook